ollybritton/GeneticTea/readme.md

 define the sweetness, brewing time and ingredients of the tea.
 This chromosomes are stored in the following format:

     {
       0: first ingredient of the tea,
       1: second ingredient of the tea,
       2: third ingredient of the tea,
       3: amount of the first ingredient,
       4: amount of the second ingredient,
       5: amouunt of the third ingredient,
       6: sweetness of the tea,
       7: brew time of the tea
      }

-where 0, 1, 2... are the genes, each defining what follows them.
-All of this values, except the ingredients, are numbers from 0.1 to 1, where 1 is "very" or "a lot of" and 0.1 is "a little bit of" or "just a little of" and 0.5 is "a regular ammount".
+where each value is a gen that defines what follows it.
+All of this values, except the ingredients, are numbers from 0.1 to 1, where 1 is "very" or "a lot of" and 0.1 is "a little bit of" or "just a little of".
+0.5 is "a regular ammount".
 For instance,

 4: 0.2